AlexEkeh/Bank-Transaction-App-V2.0/README.md

-### Implement using MongoDB, Express, Node and Typescript
+### Implemented using MongoDB, Express, Node and Typescript